 If you enjoy vaping in longer sessions, high-strength vape juice may cause you to get dizzy or nauseous from the nicotine you’re getting.
 Lower-strength vape juice would arguably suit those occasions better.
 However, if you vape sparingly during the day, you probably won’t have this issue.

-Nicotine in a cigarette vs vape
+10. Nicotine in a Cigarette vs Vape Juice

 You cannot compare nicotine in a cigarette to nicotine in vape juice.
 They are not absorbed similarly.
 The nicotine in a cigarette can be anywhere from 4-14 mg.
 In vaping, the strength measured in mg/ml is not equal to the milligrams from cigarettes.